A great PPC campaign can make a huge difference for your business.

 In fact, businesses with 40+ landing pages get 12 times the amount of leads that business with 5 or fewer landing pages.

-You need a PPC agency that understands why landing pages are important.
+You need an agency that understands why landing pages are important.

 They also need to know how to optimise them.